by Steven Camarota

-Just how large is the decline in labor-force participation in Connecticut?
-Using the Bureau of Labor Statistics’ Current Population Survey, which excludes jails and prisons, research by myself and Karen Zeigler shows that the number of 16- to 64-year-olds not in the labor force increased 22 percent between the first quarter of 2000 and the first quarter of this year, even though the state’s population grew about 6 percent.
+Just how large is the decline in labor-force participation in Florida?
+Using the Bureau of Labor Statistics’ Current Population Survey, which excludes jails and prisons, research by myself and Karen Zeigler shows that the number of 16- to 64-year-olds not in the labor force increased 54 percent between the first quarter of 2000 and the first quarter of this year, even though the state’s population grew only 28 percent.

-Among Connecticut men between the ages of 25 and 54, which is the “prime age” for work, only 82 percent of the U.S.-born without a bachelor’s degree were in the labor force in the first quarter of this year, down from 89 percent in 2019 before Covid, and 91 percent at the peak of the expansion in 2000.
-Back in 1979 it was 97 percent, though we cannot break out the U.S.-born separately in the older data.
+Among Florida men between the ages of 25 and 54, which is the “prime age” for work, only 82 percent of the U.S.-born without a bachelor’s degree were in the labor force in the first quarter of this year, down from 84 percent in 2019 before Covid, and 90 percent at the peak of the expansion in 2000.
+Back in 1979 it was 94 percent, though we cannot break out the U.S.-born separately in the older data.

-Over this time period, the immigrant population grew dramatically in Connecticut.
-The foreign-born share of the state’s population more than doubled, from 9 percent in 1980 to 19 percent today.
-More 8 out of ten of the nearly 665,000 foreign-born residents now living in the Nutmeg State are legal immigrants.
+Over this time period, the immigrant population grew dramatically in Florida.
+The foreign-born share of the state’s population more than doubled, from 11 percent in 1980 to 23 percent today.
+Roughly four-fifths of the five million foreign-born residents now living in the Sunshine state are legal immigrants.
 No one should “blame” immigrants for the labor force decline of the U.S.-born per se, or begrudge immigrants’ desire to achieve a better life in the U.S. But continuing to allow so many people into the country has consequences for the existing population, including competition with lower-skilled workers.

 Of course, not every job taken by an immigrant is one lost by an American, but research shows that immigration impacts internal migration, indicating that competition does exist.
 An academic paper published last year shows that as immigrants moved into southern Florida, fewer U.S.-born workers arrived and more left.
 An analysis published this year finds this same phenomenon nationally.
 This confirms much older work from the 1990s.